Shumaila-sayed/Affordrobe/README.md

 - ✅ Basic checkout flow simulation
 - ✅ Fully responsive layout with styled components or Tailwind CSS
 - ✅ Tested with React Testing Library
-- ✅ Deployed as an SPA with correct routing configuration for Netlify/Vercel
+- ✅ Deployed as an SPA with correct routing configuration for Vercel

 ## Tech Stack 📦